exaring/hoglet/README.md

 An open circuit does not allow any calls to go through, and will return an error immediately.

-If the wrapped function blocks, `Circuit.Call` will block as well, but any context cancelations or expirations will count towards the failure rate, allowing the circuit to respond timely to failures, while still having well-defined and non-racy behavior around the failed function.
+If the wrapped function blocks, `Circuit.Call` will block as well, but any context cancellations or expirations will count towards the failure rate, allowing the circuit to respond timely to failures, while still having well-defined and non-racy behavior around the failed function.